A Glioblastoma PDE-ODE model including chemotaxis and vasculature: Introduction

 Some previous chemotactic PDE-ODE models have been extensively studied in the literature, see for instance \cite{Chaplain_2000,Sleeman_1997,Stevens_2000,Othmer_1997} where the authors model the cells movement with a parabolic-ODE system.
 Specifically, in \cite{Othmer_1997} a system of PDEs is considered using a probabilistic framework of reinforced random walks.
 The authors analyse various combinations of taxis and local dynamics giving examples of aggregation, blow-up and collapse.
 Later, in \cite{Sleeman_1997}, some analytical and numerical results which support the numerical observations of \cite{Othmer_1997} are presented using a similar model than in \cite{Othmer_1997}.
 Moreover, in \cite{Anderson_1998,Chaplain_2000} a model of tumor inducing angiogenesis is proposed consisting of a equation with chemotaxis and haptotaxis term, and two nonlinear ODEs.
 Finally, in \cite{Stevens_2000} a stochastic system related to bacteria and particles of chemical substances is discussed where the position of each particle is described by a equation of a chemotaxis system. \\

-Several works such as \cite{Tao_2010,Tao_2009,Tao_2012} have shown existence results for systems of three differential equations modelling cancer invasion.
+Several works such as \cite{cris,Tao_2010,Tao_2009,Tao_2012} have shown existence results for systems of three differential equations modelling cancer invasion.
 In \cite{Tao_2010} the global existence and boundedness of solution for a parabolic-parabolic-ODE system with nonlinear density-dependent chemotaxis and haptotaxis and logistic source is deduced.
 Furthermore, in \cite{Tao_2009}, the authors have proved global existence of solutions for a parabolic-elliptic-ODE system with chemotaxis, haptotaxis and logistic growth.
-The study of existence of solutions for the chemotaxis and haptotaxis model with nonlinear diffusion is presented in \cite{Tao_2012}. \\
+The study of existence of solutions for the chemotaxis and haptotaxis model with nonlinear diffusion is presented in \cite{Tao_2012}.
+The global existence of solution and its asymptotic behaviour are studied in \cite{cris} for a parabolic-parabolic-ODE system modelling the cells invasion process. \\

 Recently, a PDE-ODE model with chemotaxis is studied in \cite{Wang_2020} obtaining asymptotic stability results using a proper transformation and energy estimates.
-Another PDE-ODE with chemotaxis problem is considered in \cite{Tello_2020} modelling the evolution of biological species and they obtain analytical results concerning the bifurcation of constant steady states and global existence of solutions for a range of initial data. \\
+Another PDE-ODE with chemotaxis problem is considered in \cite{Tello_2020}, see also \cite{MTello}, modelling the evolution of biological species and they obtain analytical results concerning the bifurcation of constant steady states and global existence of solutions for a range of initial data.
+In \cite{FriTello} a parabolic-ODE problem is analysed, and it is shown that, under several conditions, any stationary solution is locally stable. \\

 In this paper, we investigate the following parabolic PDE-ODE system in $\left(0,T_f\right)\times\Omega$ ($\Omega\subseteq\mathbb{R}^3$ is a bounded and regular domain and $T_f>0$ corresponds to the final time)